 If you’re conducting the property inspection yourself, remember to abide by the laws.
 In Queensland a landlord/property manager needs to provide at least seven days’ notice before entering the home for a routine inspection.
 The inspection should be either at a specific time or within a two-hour window.

 But in saying this it’s also important to maintain a harmonious relationship with your tenant.
-Remember a home is to be lived in, so if the tenant is paying rent regularly, there’s only a little bit of mess here or there and there’s no damage to structure of fixtures, there’s no need to fuss.
+Remember a home is to be lived in, so if the tenant is paying rent regularly, there’s only a little bit of mess here or there and there’s no damage to the structure or the fixtures, there’s no need to fuss.
 Pick your battles, because while it may be your house, it is still their home.

 Get Help from The Professionals